nonplayer/hammercrawl/hc_core_player.md

 * Lay Down and Call for Help
 * Fight On!

 If you choose to **Lay Down**, you drop to the ground prone.
 On this round and every round following it until you are healed, you must make a Death save.
 If you fail, you take an immediate point of permanent CON loss.
 If this drops you to Zero, you're dead.
+See the Death subsection, further below.

 If you choose to **Fight On**, you can take an action as normal!
 Resolve it, and at the end of your action you immediately take 1d4 permanent CON damage, no save allowed.
 If this drops you to Zero, you're dead.
 Repeat for each turn that you continue to Fight on.

 *In either case,* while your HP is zero, any further damage you may take from additional attacks or effects targeting you comes directly out of your CON score.
 Once your CON reaches Zero, you are Dead.
+See the Death subsection, further below.

 ### Magically Restoring Lost CON